ksferguson/blog/README.md

 - [ ] Set up [Cal.com](https://cal.com) and update links in `docs/index.md` and `docs/services.md`.
 - [ ] Add blog posts to `docs/blog/posts/`.

+### Blog Setup Walkthrough

+Please see [BlogSetup.md](./BlogSetup.md) for an example walkthrough of the steps used to implement this template as a github.io site with a custom domain.

 ## Crafting Effective Content

 ### Value Equation